 Named for the New York statesman famous for orchestrating the purchase of Alaska in 1867, Seward Park, one of the largest parks on the Lower East Side, has the distinction of being home to the first permanent, municipally-built playground in the nation.

-Over one hundred years ago, settlement workers Lillian D. Wald and Charles B. Stover founded the Outdoor Recreation League (ORL) to promote organized games in public playgrounds as an alternative to play in city streets.
-Between 1898 and 1902 ORL opened nine privately sponsored playgrounds on municipal parkland.
-Soon after the City of New York assumed operations of ORL playgrounds in 1902, the facility at Seward Park became the first permanent, municipally built playground in the United States.
-It opened on October 17, 1903, in the north corner of the park.
-With its cinder surfacing, fences, recreation pavilion, and play and gymnastic equipment, the facility became a model for playground programming and design.
+In 1898, settlement workers Lillian D. Wald and Charles B. Stover founded the Outdoor Recreation League (ORL) to promote organized games in public playgrounds as an alternative to play in city streets.
+The ORL opened nine privately-sponsored playgrounds on municipal parkland between 1898 and 1902, when the City of New York assumed operations of ORL playgrounds.
+This led to the construction of Seward Park the following year by the City.

 Directions to Seward Park

 - NYC PARKS JOINS UNIQLO FOR NEW PUBLIC ART CELEBRATION

 - ARTBUILT STUDIO IN THE PARK RECEIVES PRESTIGIOUS NEA OURTOWN GRANT AND EXPANDS TO PARKS IN ALL FIVE BOROUGHS

 - NYC PARKS JOINS GLOBAL APPAREL RETAILER UNIQLO FOR NEW PUBLIC ART CELEBRATION